Skip to content

 • Action fetching: Retrieve action.yml from private or enterprise GitHub

-Note: For security, store tokens in .gaji.local.toml (gitignored) instead of .gaji.toml
+Note: For security, store tokens in gaji.config.local.ts (gitignored) instead of gaji.config.ts

 File watching settings: